Excel Productivity Tips

 - And more!
 See the full list of Excel keyboard shortcuts here.

 - Functions – Instead of doing your calculations by hand, utilize the many functions available to you in Excel.
-These functions help do the math for you automatically and are programed to constantly update as you add or remove data in your sheets.
+These functions help do the math for you automatically and are programmed to constantly update as you add or remove data in your sheets.
 Taking the step to set up functions in your Excel spreadsheets will save you significant time by reducing the need to crunch the numbers by hand.
 Some of our favorite functions include:

 - Basic Functions: Excel offers many basic functions, including sum, count, average, percentage, etc., that can help you quickly analyze your data.